syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 ## Default

-Default content type is used for displaying the default avatar character when initializing without the initials, custom image, or group view types.Refer to the Getting Started Documentation in SfAvatarView.
+Default content type is used for displaying the `Avatar1` character image when initializing without the initials, custom image, or group view types.
+Refer to the Getting Started Documentation in SfAvatarView.

 ## Initials